ppsreejith/react-native-camera-tflite/README.md

 Related blog [article](https://medium.com/@namar/high-performance-image-classification-with-react-native-336db0a96cd)

-For more information, see [react-native-camera](https://github.com/react-native-community/react-native-camera)
+For more information, see [react-native-camera](https://github.com/react-native-community/react-native-camera).
+All `react-native-camera` props/features should also work with this.

 # Real time image classification with React Native